shanpatel371/AdBlocker/README.md

 # AdBlocker
-A simple ad blocker project to experiment since a lot of ad blockers get taken down or don't work properly.

-Sure!
-Here's a detailed README description that you can use for your project.

----

-# Website Blocker Rule Generator

-This Python script allows you to create a list of website blocking rules in JSON format.
-It appends new blocking rules to an existing `blocked_websites.json` file, making it ideal for managing and expanding a list of websites you want to block without overwriting or deleting previous entries.

-### Features
-- **Append to Existing Data**: It loads the existing blocking rules from `blocked_websites.json` (if the file exists) and appends new rules without overwriting the existing data.
-- **Automatic ID Generation**: Each new rule gets a unique ID based on the number of existing rules, ensuring no duplication.
-- **Simple User Input**: Users can input website URLs to block, and the script will automatically generate and append the corresponding blocking rules.
-- **Customizable Rule Format**: The rules are formatted as JSON objects with an `id`, `priority`, `action` (block), and a `condition` that matches the specified URL pattern.

-### Prerequisites
-- Python 3.x installed on your system.
+This is a simple ad blocker script designed for experimentation and personal use.
+Many ad blockers either get taken down or don't work as expected, so this script offers a flexible solution for blocking ads from specific websites.
+It allows you to add the domains of websites that frequently serve ads, and it automatically generates blocking rules for those sites.
+Once added, the script ensures that ads from those websites will be blocked and won't appear during your browsing sessions.

 ### How It Works
 1. **User Input**: The script prompts the user to input the website URLs they want to block (e.g., `doubleclick.net`, `googleadservices.com`, etc.).